SpyCooper/SciCalculator/README.md

 # Scientific Calculator

-A relatively basic scientific calculator made entirely in Java
+A relatively basic scientific calculator made entirely in Java.

 ## Description

 A scientific calculator that appears in a new window when the program is ran.
-The visuals are all made in Java, so they are very basic.
-It can do most of the basic function of a scientific calculator such as:
+It can do most of the basic functions of a scientific calculator such as:

 - basic operations
 - exponents
 - logarithms
+- absolute values
-- trig functions (in radians)
+- trig and inverse trig functions (in radians)
+- error checking

+The visuals are all made in Java, so they are very basic.
 An image showing the UI that appears when the program is run is shown below:

 <img src="images/final_UI.png" alt="Calculator UI" width="300">